 Kitchens and bathrooms

-Twenty percent of Realtors® surveyed said a kitchen renovation helped close a sale, though only four percent said the same of a bathroom renovation.
-This survey also found kitchen and bath upgrades to be some of the most emotionally rewarding projects for homeowners.
+This survey found kitchen and bath upgrades to be some of the most emotionally rewarding projects for homeowners.
+But the highest percentage cost recovered from a remodel job was from refinishing hardwood floors.
 (Related: Should you accept a loan from your parents?)

 Industry surveys come up with vastly different cost estimates for typical kitchen and bath remodeling projects, but similarly low ROIs of around 50 percent to 70 percent.
 To break even, you’d need an ROI of 100 percent.